Millions of animals are used and killed in the name of progress every year.

-- The remaining 1.4 million (50%) were actual experiments on animals, which included 407,735 animals (28%) that were subjected to experiments that even the researchers considered had caused them moderate or severe suffering.
+- The remaining 1.4 million (50%) were actual experiments on animals, which included 407,735 animals (28%) who were subjected to experiments that even the researchers considered had caused them moderate or severe suffering.

 - Out of the total number of experiments conducted in the UK, only 11% were required by law – the rest were conducted voluntarily.

 - 54% of all experiments were conducted in universities, often using taxpayers’ funds.

 - A total of 4,227 experiments were conducted on dogs in 2021, including 4,016 experiments on beagles and 211 experiments on other breeds.

 - A total of 2,795 experiments were conducted on monkeys in 2021, including 116 experiments on marmosets and tamarins, 2,561 experiments on cynomolgus macaques and 118 experiments on rhesus macaques.

 - In 2020, 83% of monkeys used for the first time in experiments were imported from Africa or Asia.